nicholaspignatelli/nicholaspignatelli/README.md

  I’m a pragmatic software engineer who loves to build quickly, and thrives in a collaborative environment.

-  * Enjoys working everywhere on the stack, but more experienced with backend
-    * mainly microservice development for execution on the JVM (Kotlin, Java, [Vert.x](https://vertx.io)).
-  * _But_ I currently have more of an appetite for work on the front-end, especially React with React Hooks + CSSinJS
-  * Grew up on Test-Driven Development 😇

 ##### 🎓 Student with a [Bachelor of Computing](https://www.uoguelph.ca/registrar/calendars/undergraduate/current/c10/c10bcomp.shtml) studying at the [University of Guelph](https://www.uoguelph.ca)

 ![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fnicholaspignatelli%2Fnicholaspignatelli&count_bg=%234600D7&title_bg=%234600D7&icon=&icon_color=%23FFFF49&title=hits&edge_flat=false)